Port Moody National Indigenous Peoples Day celebrations take place at Rocky Point Park and include food, art and entertainment on or around June 21st.

 The Opening Ceremonies

-Similar to National Indigenous Peoples Day celebrations elsewhere, the opening ceremony at the Port Moody event includes the acknowledgement that the surrounding lands are the traditional unceded territories of the local First Nations.
-There is also storytelling, drumming, singing and the honouring of elders and dignitaries.
-After the conclusion of the opening ceremonies people are invited to head to the water.
+Similar to National Indigenous Peoples Day celebrations elsewhere, the opening ceremony at the Port Moody event normally includes the acknowledgement that the surrounding lands are the traditional unceded territories of the local First Nations.
+There is also storytelling, drumming, singing and the honouring of elders and dignitaries most years.

 The Feast

-Each year, attendees at the event are encouraged to bring their own picnic blankets, plates and eating utensils.
-There are tables and chairs for people to sit at too though, and paper plates and forks are available for those that need them.
+In years that the feast happens, attendees are encouraged to bring their own picnic blankets, plates and eating utensils.
+There are typically tables and chairs for people to sit at too, and paper plates and forks are available for those who need them.

 Other Entertainment